- Reference Number: HEY-964/2021

-The transplant appointment may be quite lengthy and contain a lot of information.
-We will provide you with the telephone numbers of the team and written information to take home with you.
+The transplant appointment may be quite lengthy and contains a lot of information.
+We will provide you with contact numbers of the team and written information to take home with you.
 Often people find it difficult to remember everything that was discussed or to think of questions they want to ask at the appointment.
 Therefore it may be useful to bring a relative or friend with you as support and a “second pair of ears”.

 Although we will have received a detailed referral letter from the Haematology Team at your treatment hospital about your diagnosis and treatment, we will also ask you about this at your appointment.
 It is helpful if you bring a full list of your current medications with you.